+Can anxiety cause nervous sweating?
 The idea of giving a presentation probably doesn’t make you anxious.
-Instead, the fear embarrassing yourself or sounding stupid stirs up anxious feelings.
-That's because anxiety typically stems from fear — rather than the real-life stressor itself.
+Instead, the fear of embarrassing yourself, failing or sounding stupid stirs up anxious feelings.
+As Franklin Delano Roosevelt said, “The only thing we have to fear is fear itself.”

-When dealing with anxiety, you become less aware of the cause, and your reaction becomes the problem (nervous sweating, face flushing, etc.) And the worry and sweating steamroll into a vicious cycle that's hard to break.
+When dealing with anxiety, you become less aware of the cause, and your reaction becomes the problem (face flushing, drenched clothing, etc.) The worry and sweating steamroll into a vicious circle that's hard to break.

 Tips to Cope With Nervous Sweating

 Of course, you can’t avoid anxious feelings completely.
 Nervous sweating is often a subconscious process you have little control over.